Review the types of financial aid available to you. We can help you with the application process and more!

 The California Military Department GI Bill issues educational awards to qualifying members of the California Army or Air National Guard, California State Guard, and the California Naval Militia.
 This State Grant can pay for up to 100% of the tuition and fees at a University of California, California State University, or a California Community College.

 Cal Grants are offered by the State of California and administered by the California Student Aid Commission (CSAC).
 Cal Grants are available for undergraduate students who are enrolled in at least six units per semester and who have not earned a bachelor’s degree.

 If you are or were in foster care for at least one day, between the ages of 16 and 18 as a dependent or ward of the court and have financial need, you may qualify for the California Chafee Grant for Foster Youth.
 This grant provides up to $5,000 a year for career and technical training or college.
 You don’t have to pay this money back.
 You may also be able to use your grant to help pay for child care, transportation and rent while you’re in school.

 The Law Enforcement Personnel Dependents (LEPD) Grant Program provides need-based educational grants to dependents and spouses of employees who lost their lives in the line of duty or were totally disabled as a result of an accident or injury caused by external violence or physical force incurred in the performance of duty in the following professions:

-El Camino has created the Warrior Emergency Grant to support students who may need additional financial support due to COVID-19.
+El Camino has created the Warrior Emergency Grant to support students who may need additional financial support due to an emergency.
 The Warrior Emergency Grant committee determines eligibility and notifies applicants of its decision within 14 business days.
 The maximum award amount will be determined as requests for assistance continue to be accepted.

 Designed for undergraduate students, Federal Pell Grants are based on your financial need, the cost of attendance at your school, and more.